termux/termux-app/README.md

 ## For Devs and Contributors

 The [termux-shared](termux-shared) library was added in [`v0.109`](https://github.com/termux/termux-app/releases/tag/v0.109).
-It defines shared constants and utils of Termux app and its plugins.
-It was created to allow for removal of all hardcoded paths in Termux app.
+It defines shared constants and utils of the Termux app and its plugins.
+It was created to allow for the removal of all hardcoded paths in the Termux app.
 The termux plugins will hopefully use this in future as well.
 If you are contributing code that is using a constant or a util that may be shared, then define it in `termux-shared` library if it currently doesn't exist and reference it from there.
 Update the relevant changelogs as well.
 Pull requests using hardcoded values **will/should not** be accepted.

 The main Termux constants are defined by [`TermuxConstants`](https://github.com/termux/termux-app/blob/master/termux-shared/src/main/java/com/termux/shared/termux/TermuxConstants.java) class.
 It also contains information on how to fork Termux or build it with your own package name.
 Changing the package name will require building the bootstrap zip packages and other packages with the new `$PREFIX`, check [Building Packages](https://github.com/termux/termux-packages/wiki/Building-packages) for more info.